kirbycope/react-native-tests/documentation/getting-started.md

         });
     });
     ```
-3. To execute the test, run the command `npm run test App.Unit`
+3. To execute the test, run the command `npm run test App.Snapshot`

 ## Mobile UI Testing